Joseph Sturge: Campaign against apprenticeship

 After legislation for the abolition of slavery in the British dominions was enacted in 1833, slave-owning planters in the West Indies lobbied to postpone freedom for adults for twelve years in a form of indenture.
 Enslaved children under the age of six were emancipated by the new law on 1 August 1834, but older children and adults had to serve a period of bonded labour or "apprenticeship".
 Sturge led a campaign against this delaying mechanism.
 He was supported by William Allen, Lord Brougham, and others.
 In a speech to the House of Lords, Brougham acknowledged Sturge's central role at that time in rousing British anti-slavery opinion.

-In 1834 Sturge sailed to the West Indies to study apprenticeship as defined by the Slavery Abolition Act 1833.
+In 1834, Sturge sailed to the West Indies to study apprenticeship as defined by the Slavery Abolition Act 1833.
 He intended to open it to criticism as an intermediate stage en route to emancipation.
 He travelled throughout the West Indies and talked directly to apprentices, proprietors (planters), and others directly involved.
 Upon his return to Great Britain, he published Narrative of Events since the First of August 1834.
-In it he cited an African-Caribbean witness, to whom he referred as "James Williams" to protect him from reprisals.
+In it, he cited an African-Caribbean witness, to whom he referred as "James Williams" to protect him from reprisals.

 The original statement was signed by two free African-Caribbeans and six apprentices, and was authenticated by an English Baptist minister Thomas Price of Hackney, who wrote the introduction.
 Following another trip and further study, Sturge published The West Indies in 1837.
 Both books highlighted the cruelty and injustice of the system of indentured apprenticeship.
-They reported on the abuse of apprentices, and the way the treadmill was used in prisons, and by 1840 changes had been made.
+They reported on the abuse of apprentices, and the way the treadwheel was used in prisons, and by 1840 changes had been made.

 While in Jamaica, Sturge worked with the Baptist chapels to found Free Villages, to create homes for freed slaves when they achieved full emancipation.
 They planned the communities to be outside the control of planters.

 He bought two plantations on the Caribbean island of Montserrat, Olveston, and Elberton to demonstrate that slavery was unnecessary.

 As a result of Sturge's single-minded campaign, in which he publicised details of the brutality of apprenticeship to shame the British Government, a major row broke out amongst abolitionists.
 The more radical element were pitted against the government.
 Although both had the same ends in sight, Sturge and the Baptists, with mainly Nonconformist support, led a successful popular movement for immediate and full emancipation.
 As a consequence, the British Government moved the date for full emancipation forward to 1 August 1838.
 They abolished the 12-year intermediary apprenticeship scheme.
 For many English Nonconformists and African-Caribbean people, 1 August 1838, became recognised as the true date of abolition of slavery in the British Empire.